sheunaluko/react_app_builder/src/apps/medkit/README.md

 ### MeSH and Wikidata

 ##### Mesh
-MeSH is a comprehensive and annually updated ontology of medical terminology.
+MeSH is a comprehensive and annually updated ontology of medical terminology [1].
 Before a new article is added to the pubmed database, MeSH descriptors are added to its metadata and these descriptors are used by the pubmed search engine to locate the article in the future.
 In addition, Wikidata medical entities like disease and symptoms contain MeSH identifiers attached.
 Thus, by representing a patients problem list using MeSH descriptors, Medkit is easily able to link a disease within the MeSH ontology to the corresponding entity in Wikidata and thus elucidate any associated symptoms, risk factors, possible treatments, etc.

 * [1] https://www.nlm.nih.gov/mesh/meshhome.html